The Terry Thomas Building: History

-The former building - a light industrial warehouse from the 1920s - was once used as a practice space for one of Seattle's best known bands, Pearl Jam.
+The former building – a light industrial warehouse from the 1920s – was once used as a practice space for one of Seattle's best known bands, Pearl Jam.
 Most of the existing, two-story building was salvaged for reusable building materials and components, in particular, the brick and heavy timber.
 93% of the materials reclaimed during demolition were recycled and 94% of construction waste was recycled.

 Design and features

 The Terry Thomas was designed to provide a healthy and creative work environment and to illustrate the possibilities of sustainable design.
 The project was driven by Weber Thompson, who was looking for space to accommodate their expanding architectural practice.
 The firm wanted to stay in the neighborhood in a building that reinforced their commitment to sustainable design.

 The building is a redevelopment of an urban site in the Seattle neighborhood of South Lake Union.
-The mixed-use neighborhood, formerly a light industrial zone, includes parks, multi-family residences, offices (including the Amazon.com campus) and light industrial buildings.
+The mixed-use neighborhood, formerly a light-industrial zone, includes parks, multi-family residences, offices (including the Amazon.com campus) and light-industrial buildings.
 It is also located on the South Lake Union Streetcar line.

 The project goals for the building were to develop a sustainable building without air conditioning.
-Sustainable strategies incorporated into the design include shallow floor plates, operable windows, a central, open air courtyard, different treatments on the façades to minimize heat retention, and floor to ceiling glass at optimal height to depth ratios and open floor plans to maximize daylight.
+Sustainable strategies incorporated into the design include shallow floor plates, operable windows, a central open-air courtyard, different treatments on the façades to minimize heat retention, and floor-to-ceiling glass at optimal height-to-depth ratios and open floor plans to maximize daylight.

-The building is constructed out of recycled steel, aluminum and fly ash concrete.
-Interior finish materials were produced using sustainable methods with high-recycled content.
+The building is constructed out of recycled steel, aluminum, and fly-ash concrete.
+Interior finish materials were produced using sustainable methods with high recycled content.
 The windows and storefront are locally manufactured, as is the metal exterior cladding.
 The exterior cladding of the building also includes FSC-Certified ipe wood.
 The interior minimizes the use of additional finish materials.

 Materials were chosen for their ability to serve multiple functions.
 Castellated beams were integrated into the structure to reduce the weight of steel used and to encourage air movement.
 The exposed concrete slab was polished and used as the finish floor surface.
-The castellated steel beam structure, chosen for strength, lower cost, and reduced material was left exposed and painted white, allowing light, air and services to circulate.
-The metal cable tray system corrals electrical and data cabling also serve as the support for the light fixtures.
-Ceiling mounted acoustical panels double as light reflectors.
-Acoustical wall panels provide additional noise damping and a place to pinup sketches.
+The castellated steel beam structure, chosen for strength, lower cost, and reduced material, was left exposed and painted white, allowing light, air, and services to circulate.
+The metal cable-tray system corrals electrical and data cabling also serves as the support for the light fixtures.
+Ceiling-mounted acoustical panels double as light reflectors.
+Acoustical wall panels provide additional noise damping and a place to pin up sketches.